 - Lindsay Mason

 - I'm a freelance artist, designer and demonstrator and have been involved in arts and craft my whole life in one way or another.
 I design stamps for top British company Personal Impressions, under the "Lindsay Mason Designs" brand, as well as papers, templates and other crafting products.
 I'm a certified Ranger Educator and my first book,"Stamping", was published in 2009.
-I also design regular projects for Crafts Beautiful magazine and make guest appearances from time to time on QVC.
-I've recently joined You Tube under the name of LindsayMason1000 where I'm posting short technique videos.
+I also design regular projects for Crafts Beautiful magazine and have made guest appearances from time to time on QVC.
+I've recently joined You Tube under the name of LindsayMason1000 where I'm posting short technique videos and you can buy my paintings and hand crafted pieces from my Etsy shop.
 My work takes me all around the country demonstrating stamping, papercrafts and general inkiness!
-When I'm not working, I love gardening, nature watching, journalling, music and theatre and just relaxing at home.
+When I'm not working, I love gardening, church & community activities, nature watching, journalling, music and theatre and just relaxing at home.
 Email me at: firstname.lastname@example.org

 Friday, 30 July 2010